-At week four our puppies are introduced to warm goats milk mixed with food grade diatomaceous earth, WTM will feed this one time while mom takes over the remaining feedings.
+At four weeks our puppies are introduced to warm goats milk mixed with food grade diatomaceous earth, WTM will feed this one time while mom takes over the remaining feedings.
 At five weeks we feed the pups two times a day while mom takes care of the rest.
-At six weeks moms duties are done and we are feeding the pups three times a day.
+At six weeks mom’s duties are done and we are feeding the pups three times a day.
 At this point we have have added a grain free kibble, plain greek yogurt, and farm fresh raw organic eggs to their diet.
-When the pups turn six weeks old they are dewormed for six days in a row.
+When the pups turn six weeks old they are dewormed again.

-At seven to eight weeks of age puppies will have visited a veterinarian, have been dewormed, had their nails trimmed and been bathed.
+Puppies will have visited a veterinarian, have been dewormed, had their nails trimmed and been bathed.
 The first set of shots will be administered by WTM at seven weeks of age.
 At this age puppies are ready to go to their forever homes.
 Pups will need a second set of vaccinations at 11 weeks and again at 14 weeks of age by your veterinarian.
-Your vet will also discuss flea and tick preventions.
+Your vet will also discuss flea and tick prevention.
 DO NOT USE IVERMECTIN FOR DEWORMING.